branst/aws-ses-bounces/README.md

 ### Replace parameters on the serverless conf file (serverless.yml)

 Replace {account-id} with your AWS Account ID, you can find it on the top right of the AWS Console.
-Replace {queuename} with your previously create SQS Queue name.
+Replace {queuename} with your previously created SQS Queue name.

 ### Deploy